Better 3-coloring algorithms: excluding a triangle and a seven vertex path

 \subsection{The non-trivial components of $G-S$}

 The following list of claims narrows down the structure of the non-trivial components of $G-S$.

-\begin{claim} If $xy$ is an edge in $G-S$, then $x$ and $y$ have no neighbours in any of the sets $D_i$. \end{claim} \begin{proof} Suppose that $x$ has a neighbour $u$ in $D_1$.
+\begin{claim} If $xy$ is an edge in $G-S$, then $x$ and $y$ have no neighbors in any of the sets $D_i$. \end{claim} \begin{proof} Suppose that $x$ has a neighbor $u$ in $D_1$.
 Then as $G$ is triangle-free, $y$ is not adjacent to $u$.
-So $yxuc_{1}c_{2}c_{3}c_{4}$ is an induced $P_7$, a contradiction.
+So $y-x-u-c_{1}-c_{2}-c_{3}-c_{4}$ is an induced $P_7$, a contradiction.
 The other cases are symmetric. \end{proof}

-\begin{claim} If $xyz$ is an induced $P_3$ in $G-S$, then the neighbourhoods of $x$ and $z$ inside each $T_i$ are identical. \end{claim} \begin{proof} Suppose that $x$ has a neighbour $u$ in $T_1$ that is not a neighbour of $z$.
+\begin{claim} If $x-y-z$ is an induced $P_3$ in $G-S$, then the neighborhoods of $x$ and $z$ inside each $T_i$ are identical. \end{claim} \begin{proof} Suppose that $x$ has a neighbor $u$ in $T_1$ that is not a neighbor of $z$.
 Then, as $G$ is triangle-free, $y$ is not adjacent to $u$, either.
 Also, $x$ and $z$ are not adjacent.
-So $zyxuc_2c_{3}c_{4}$ is an induced $P_7$, a contradiction.
-We argue similarly for all other $T_i$'s. \end{proof}
+So $z-y-x-u-c_2-c_{3}-c_{4}$ is an induced $P_7$, a contradiction.
+We argue similarly for all other $T_i$. \end{proof}